mahmoudesmail/tu-wien-data-science-summaries/air - advanced information retrieval 188.980/exam prep.md

 **question**: The M in MAP stands for the mean over all Queries

-answer (boolean): True
+answer (boolean): False

 - in the context of Mean Average Precision (MAP), the "M" stands for the "Mean", which refers to the mean of the Average Precision (AP) values calculated over all queries
-- note: it calculates the average precision across all queries, not the "mean over all queries" – this question is therefore slightly ambiguous
+- it calculates the average precision across all queries, not the "mean over all queries"

 ---